bazilevs31/bazilevs31.github.io/_posts/2015-04-05-equilibrate-melt.markdown

 start with a configuration that closely resembles an equilibrated, disordered and amorphous system.
-This can be achieved using a Monte-Carlo algorithm that will efficiently decorrelate an artificial configuration so as to let it acquire equilibrium properties.
-For instance, in the present work melts were created using self-avoiding random walk via a chain.f tool provided by the LAMMPS Molecular Dynamics Simulator ([lammps]\_) package.
+This can be achieved using a Monte-Carlo algorithm that will efficiently decorrelate an artificial configuration to let it acquire equilibrium properties.
+For instance, in the present work melts were created using self-avoiding Random walk via a chain.f tool provided by the LAMMPS Molecular Dynamics Simulator ([lammps]\_) package.

 After initial configurations are created, polymer chains need to be equilibrated.
 Unlike short molecules, long chain polymers require both thermodynamic and configurational equilibration.
-Configurational equilibration can be achieved when the Mean Square Internal Distance (\$MSID\$) parameter is equilibrated and correspond to pseudo-Gaussian chain, see FIG.[figmsid]\_.
-This was done via Kremer-Grest equilibration process 7 using bead-springs polymer representation ([sliozberg]\_ )The method used for configurational equilibration is a fast ’Dpd-push-off’ - it is a commonly used way to prepare well-equilibrated melts.
+Configurational equilibration can be achieved when the Mean Square Internal Distance (\$MSID\$) the parameter is equilibrated and correspond to pseudo-Gaussian chain, see FIG.[figmsid]\_.
+This was done via Kremer-Grest equilibration process 7 using bead-springs polymer representation ([sliozberg]\_ )The the method used for configurational equilibration is a fast ’Dpd-push-off’ - It is a commonly used way to prepare well-equilibrated melts.
 This method is an extension of the slow push-off method developed by Auhl et al. ([auhl]\_).
 The idea of application of soft repulsive potentials for equilibration of polymer melts is effective provided the potential is applied to the initial configurations that closely match equilibrium structures at large length scales.
 The details and the practical aspects of the algorithm will be discussed below.
-The MSID plots, alongside plots of the thermodynamic parameters evolution provide evidence on a fine quality of equilibration achieved using the procedure explained above.
+The MSID plots, alongside plots of the thermodynamic parameters evolution, provide evidence on a fine quality of equilibration achieved using the procedure explained above.

 ![](../images/output_20_1.png)

 Mean Square Internal Distance Plot (\$MSID\$).
-The plot indicates well equilibrated character of polymer melt.
+The plot indicates the well-equilibrated character of the polymer melt.
 Linear growth at the initial stages is followed by saturation on the

 Practical aspects of polymer equilibration